workflux/workflUX/README.md

 You can define multiple execution profile as shown in the config example below.
 This allows frontend users to choose between different execution options (e.g. using different CWL runners, different dependency management systems, or even choose a between multiple available batch execution infrastructures like lsf, pbs, ...).
 For each execution profile, following configuration parameters are available (but only **shell** and **exec** is required):

 - **shell**:
     Specify which shell to use.
 For Linux or MacOS use `bash`.
-For Windows, use `cmd`.
+For Windows, use `powershell`.
     *Required*.
 - **timeout**:
     For each step in the execution profile, you can set a timeout limit.